School governor

-They are the largest volunteer force in the country.
+They are the largest volunteer force in the countries.

 State schools

 Composition

 In England, Wales and Northern Ireland, every state school has a governing body, consisting of specified numbers of various categories of governors depending on the type and size of school.
 Governors are unpaid, but they may be reimbursed for expenses for such as the care of dependants or relatives and travel costs.
 Under section 50 of the Employment Rights Act 1996, employers must give anyone in their employment who serves as a governor reasonable time off their employ to carry out their governor duties.
 Employers can decide whether this time off is given with or without pay.

 Generally, the following categories are applicable: